ShadowKatStudios/OC-Minitel/syslog/OpenOS/README.md

 # syslog for OpenOS

 This package contains a syslog library, and a syslog daemon, for OpenOS.
-These are separated, as the daemon is optional.
+These are separated, as the daemon is optional and can be replaced at will.

 ## Installation

-### Library
+Library:

 ```
 oppm install libsyslog
 ```

-### Daemon
+Daemon:

 ```
 oppm install syslogd